-Not Acceptable: High heels, sandals, flip-flops and slippers are not acceptable.
+Not Acceptable: High heels, sandals, flip-flops and slippers.
 (Snow or rain boots in inclement weather are fine).

-Headwear: Hats and tops with hoods are not appropriate in school buildings, though head coverings required for religious purposes or to honor cultural tradition are allowed.
+Headwear: Hats and tops with hoods are not appropriate in school buildings, though head coverings required for religious purposes or to honor cultural traditions are allowed.

-2. Special Dress Codes
+Special Dress Codes

-Special Event Dress - 5th grade Moving Up Final Meeting for Worship in June - faculty and students should wear formal apparel: jackets, ties, dress pants and dress shoes; semi-formal dresses or pant-suits and dress shoes.
-For regular weekly meeting for worship, jackets are optional.
+Special Event Dress - 4th Grade Moving Up Ceremony in June.
+Faculty and students should wear formal apparel: jackets, ties, dress pants and dress shoes; semi-formal dresses or pant-suits and dress shoes.

 Warm-Weather Dress code is honored in September and May/June.
-Warm-weather guidelines include allowances for dress shorts of modest length (not cargo shorts) Athletic sneakers or sandals with backs are acceptable.
+Warm-weather guidelines include allowances for dress shorts of modest length (not cargo shorts).
+Athletic sneakers or sandals with backs are acceptable.